 Share based payments Share-based compensation benefits are provided to employees via the "Xplore Employee Stock Option Plan 2023" (ESOP scheme) of the Parent Company.
 The fair value of options granted under the ESOP scheme is recognised as an employee benefits expense with a corresponding increase in equity in the books of its parent company.
-The total amount to be expensed is determined by reference to the fair value of the options granted - including the impact of any service and non-market performance vesting conditions (e.g. profitability, sales growth targets and remaining an employee of the
+The total amount to be expensed is determined by reference to the fair value of the options granted including the impact of any non-vesting conditions (e.g. the requirement for employees to serve or hold shares for a specific period of time)